How does inflation affect your savings?

 High street banks and other savings accounts sometimes don’t offer interest rates that beat inflation.

-While the BoE’s bank rate reduction in August may have lowered debt repayment costs, they also mean banks are more likely to offer less interest on your savings.
+While the BoE’s bank rate reduction in August may have lowered debt repayment costs, it also means banks are more likely to offer less interest on your savings.

 There are, however, things you can do to protect your money in the long term.